Skip to main content

 /dev/sdb /mnt/datastore ext4 defaults 0 2

-Note: /dev/sdb represents the RAIDz2 array ( because in this scenarion the PBS it’s a VM and /dev/sdb it’s a second disk attached from RAIDz2 pool )
+/dev/sdb here is the RAIDz2 array — in this setup PBS runs as a VM and /dev/sdb is a second disk attached from the RAIDz2 pool.

-2. Data can be restored from multiple sources:
+2. Data can be pulled from any of three sources:

 • Original RAIDz2 array (if drives survived)